atineoSE/LayoutInvalidation/ExpLayoutInvalidation/README.md

-# Sample project to prove how a layout pass can be triggered manually on a UIView in iOS
+# How to trigger an immediate layout pass on a UIView in iOS

 The goal of this sample project is to prove that the call